jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Agent
 When this character appears, look at cards from the top of your deck equal to the number of Agents on your side.
 Put any of them on the bottom of your deck.

+---

+Q: Can I put cards back on the top or bottom in any order?

+A: Yes, you can pick the order.

+^Source: ^Discord ^

 # AKA [name]